tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The request MUST use the `HEAD` method and include the `Upload-Token` header.
 The request MUST NOT include the `Upload-Offset` header or the `Upload-Incomplete` header.
 The server MUST reject the request with the `Upload-Offset` header or the `Upload-Incomplete` header by sending a `400 (Bad Request)` response.

 If the server has resources allocated for this token, it MUST send back a `204 (No Content)` response.
 The response MUST include the `Upload-Offset` header set to the current resumption offset for the client.
-The response MUST include the `Upload-Incomplete` header which is set to true if and only if the upload is complete.
+The response MUST include the `Upload-Incomplete` header which is set to true if and only if the upload is incomplete.
 An upload is considered complete if and only if the server completely and succesfully received a corresponding Upload Transfer Request with a falsy `Upload-Incomplete` header

 The server MUST terminate any ongoing Upload Transfer Procedure for the same token before sending the response.